Pluto0104/hackerrank-certification-solutions/README.md

 ## hackerrank-role-certification-solutions-javascript

-This repository has some solutions for HackerRank Role certification solutions using Javascript.
+This repository contains some solutions for the HackerRank Role certification assessments using JavaScript.

 - Frontend Developer (React)
 - Software Engineer